Abdominal Aortic Aneurysm

 Pain is the most common symptom of an abdominal aortic aneurysm.
-The pain associated with an abdominal aortic aneurysm may be located in the abdomen, chest, lower back, or groin area.
+The pain linked to an AAA may be found in the abdomen, chest, lower back, or groin area.
 The pain may be severe or dull.
-Sudden, severe pain in the back or abdomen may mean the aneurysm is about to rupture.
+Sudden, severe pain in the back or abdomen may mean the aneurysm is about to burst.
 This is a life-threatening medical emergency.

-Abdominal aortic aneurysms may also cause a pulsing sensation, similar to a heartbeat, in the abdomen.
+An AAA may also cause a pulsing feeling, like a heartbeat, in the abdomen.

-The symptoms of an abdominal aortic aneurysm may look like other medical conditions or problems.
+The symptoms of an AAA may look like other health conditions or problems.
 Always get medical care right away if you think you have an AAA.

-Your doctor will do a complete medical history and physical exam.
+Your healthcare provider will do a complete health history and physical exam.
 Other possible tests include:

 Echocardiogram (also called echo).
-This test evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that make a moving picture of the heart and heart valves, as well as the structures within the chest, such as the lungs and the area around the lungs and the chest organs.
+This test evaluates the heart’s structure and function.
+It uses sound waves recorded on an electronic sensor.
+This makes a moving picture of the heart and heart valves, as well as the structures in the chest.
+These include the lungs and the area around the lungs and the chest organs.

 Transesophageal echocardiogram (TEE).
-This test uses echocardiography to check for aneurysm, the condition of heart valves, or presence of a tear of the lining of the aorta.
+This test uses echocardiography to check for an aneurysm and check the heart valves.
+It can also see if there is a tear in the aorta lining.
 TEE is done by inserting a probe with a transducer on the end down the throat.